Population ethics: Averagism

 Average utilitarianism, or averagism, aims only to improve the average wellbeing level, without regard for the number of individuals in existence.
 Averagism avoids the repugnant conclusion, because it holds that, in contrast to totalism, reductions in the average wellbeing level can never be compensated for by adding more people to the population.
-Greaves defines averagism formally as follows: A state of affairs "A is better than B iff average well-being in A is higher than average well-being in B. A and B are equally good iff average well-being in A is equal to average well-being in B."
+Greaves defines averagism formally as follows: A state of affairs "A is better than B if average well-being in A is higher than average well-being in B. A and B are equally good if average well-being in A is equal to average well-being in B."

 Averagism has never been widely embraced by philosophers, because it leads to counterintuitive implications said to be "at least as serious" as the repugnant conclusion.
 In particular, Parfit shows that averagism leads to the conclusion that a population of just one person is better than any large population—say, the 7.7 billion people alive today—as long as the average wellbeing level of the single person is slightly higher than of the large group of people.

 More counterintuitively still, averagism also implies that "for a population consisting of just one person leading a life at a very negative level of well-being, e.g., a life of constant torture, there is another population which is better even though it contains millions of lives at just a slightly less negative level of well-being".

 Sadistic conclusion

-Averagism entails a further counterintuitive implication, called the "sadistic conclusion".
-Arrhenius defines it as follows: "An addition of lives with negative welfare can be better than an addition of lives with positive welfare."
+Along these lines, averagism entails its own counterintuitive implication, which Arrhenius called the "sadistic conclusion".
+He defines it as follows: "An addition of lives with negative welfare can be better than an addition of lives with positive welfare."
 This follows from averagism since adding a small number of tortured people with horrible lives to a population diminishes the average wellbeing level by less, than would creating a sufficiently large number of people with positive lives, as long as their wellbeing is below average.